 Most gms and fitness facilities have a free weight area with dumbbells, racks, benches, and barbells.
 Many also have a circuit-style area with resistance machines such as the leg press, hamstring curl, shoulder press, lat pulldown, row, and chest press.
 You can also use a TRX suspension trainer to do a wide range of bodyweight exercises like pull-ups, squats, chest press, rows, and planks.

-Best Apps for Circuit Training
+Best Apps for Circuit Workouts with Weights

 Circuit training with weights is a great way to build strength, endurance, and burn calories.
 And getting started is even easier with the help of a fitness app.